CE+T holding has just signed the acquisition of Alpha Innovations.

 Many Telecom operators have measured the extra-cost generated by poor life duration of lead-acid batteries in hot climates, and are looking for alternative battery technologies since a few years.

-For about 10 years, Alpha Technologies provides solutions allowing the access control to your street cabinets.
+For about 10 years, Alpha Innovations has been providing solutions allowing the access control to your street cabinets.
 Subracks like the CAPTIN FA, CAPTIN BW, UCC can manage RFID badge reader, locks and doors.
-It included different scenarios to take into account server failures, power outages, RFID reader failures.
-So the solution was there, but with the new technologies, it is time to innovate!
+It included different scenarios that take into account server failures, power outages, RFID reader failures.
+So the solutions were there, but with the new technologies, it was time to innovate!

 We are now able to provide an alternative solution without a need for an RFID reader, by taking advantage of the smartphone handled by technicians.
-This will ease everything!
+This will make everything easier!
 The solution can be managed by any SNMP software, or by our new Armada Web Extension, dedicated to smartphones.
 Here are some screenshots:

 Log on the Armada Website

-You see immediately the closest street cabinet thanks to the smartphone GPS location.
-No time lost for searching the right monitoring system.
+You can immediately see the closest street cabinet thanks to the smartphone GPS location.
+No time lost when searching for the right monitoring system.

 If you cannot find the cabinet, the map system will guide you!

-You are just arrived?
-If you click open the door and if you are allowed, the door will unlock
+You have just arrived?
+Click 'open the door' and if you hzve the authorisation, the door will unlock!

-Do you want to see the alarms or configure the system?
-You can access directly the monitoring webpage!
+Do you want to see the alarms or to configure the system?
+You can access the monitoring webpage directly!

-Contact us if you are interested to increase the security very efficiently!
+Contact us if you are interested in increasing security very efficiently!